Best Mattresses for Hip Pain 2026

 The Brooklyn Bedding Signature Hybrid: Best Hybrid Mattress for Hip Pain

 We chose the Brooklyn Bedding Signature Hybrid as the Best Hybrid Mattress for Hip Pain because it earned the second-highest rating for pressure relief when lying on your side.
-The Brooklyn Bedding’s hybrid construction, which is a blend of dense memory foam and individually wrapped coils, helps cradle the hips to ease strain while also supporting them.
-That results in an extra comfortable feel without any added pressure.
+Brooklyn Bedding’s hybrid construction, a blend of dense memory foam and individually wrapped coils, helps cradle the hips to ease strain while also providing support.

 - Hybrid construction cradles and supports hips